Make & Create

 Pull up and settle in for a fun drive-in style story!
 "Cars" will be provided while supplies last.
 We ask that you bring a drive for adventure and you'll be ready for a wheelie good time!

 Why are recycling bins so optimistic?
 Because they’re full of cans!
 Join the team from the Frederick County Division of Solid Waste and Recycling as we discuss the importance of recycling to help Earth!
 Plus, get the chance to explore one of the vehicles that helps them get the job done!
+This program is intended for children ages birth-5 years old.

 Get ready to go bananas with this bright and bouncy preschool program all about one of our favorite fruits—bananas!
 Designed for ages 3–5, this playful session blends early literacy, movement, and sensory exploration into one a-peel-ing experience.
 This program encourages imagination, strengthens early learning foundations, and—most importantly—celebrates the joy of being a little bit silly.
 Perfect for curious preschoolers and their grown-ups who love to learn, laugh, and play.
 Come join us for a bunch of fun!

 Get ready to run, jump, and play!
 Preschoolers and their caregivers enjoy simple outdoor games that build coordination, teamwork, and confidence—all while having tons of fun in the fresh air.
-In the event of inclement weather, this problem will be held inside the library.
+In the event of inclement weather, this program will be held inside the library.

 Young Padawans and their adults are invited to explore a galaxy full of imagination!
 In this playful, age‑friendly spaced-themed program, preschoolers can build droids, practice “Force” moves, and travel through space using their curiosity and creativity.
 Costumes welcome!

 With help from their caregivers, let your little artist explore the fun of 3D art!
 Children get hands‑on with clay, dough, and playful building materials as they create their own imaginative sculptures.
 This program encourages creativity, problem‑solving, and fine motor skills in a joyful, mess‑friendly space designed just for preschoolers.
+This program is intended for children ages birth-5.

 Tired of the gray of winter?
 Celebrate spring with pops of color that will leave you feeling mauve-lous!
 This program will offer opportunities for children to explore and play with hands-on activities all themed around the blue-tiful colors of spring!
+This program is intended for ages birth-five years old.

 Join us for a fun-filled evening of junk journaling!
 Junk journaling is a creative form of journaling done using everyday materials—especially items that might otherwise be thrown away.
 You can use receipts, magazine clippings, packaging, books pages, stickers, scraps of lace, ribbon, or fabric, whatever materials are available to you.
 Basic materials (small journals, glue, paper, etc.) will be provided for anyone new to the hobby, but experienced junk journal-ers can feel free to bring your own supplies!